CSIS-iLab/health-commission/INCLUDES.md

 - `hide_excerpt`: Set to `true` to hide the post excerpt
 - `show_image`: Set to `true` to show the post thumbnail
+- `class`: Add additional classes to block.
+Useful for specifying a featured post